This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 Studies on Induced Tumors

 In the other studies I found where mammary cancer was induced in rats by chemicals, they would usually start giving the tamoxifen shortly after giving the tumor-inducing chemicals.
-In these studies there was a wide range of doses of tamoxifen given, from only .06 mg/rat/week to 16 mg/rat/day.
-In the study where the dose was only .06 mg/rat/week, this low dose apparently delayed the formation of the tumors, but didn't prevent them.
-Also, in this study, when tamoxifen was combined with .2 mg/rat/day of melatonin, the protective effect was boosted.
+In these studies there was a wide range of doses of tamoxifen given, from only 0.06 mg/rat/week to 16 mg/rat/day.
+In the study where the dose was only 0.06 mg/rat/week, this low dose apparently delayed the formation of the tumors, but didn't prevent them.
+Also, in this study, when tamoxifen was combined with 0.2 mg/rat/day of melatonin, the protective effect was boosted.
 In the study where the dose was 16 mg/lb, there was apparently a significant incidence of liver cancer.

 It was interesting to see that in one of the studies, some of the rats were spayed before receiving the cancer-inducing chemical, and none of these rats developed cancer.
 In another study, they allowed the induced tumors to grow before either treating the rats with tamoxifen or spaying them or both.
-With both types of treatment, the tumors regressed.
+With both types of treatment, some of the tumors regressed.

 Other Preventative Treatments